 This performance photo of an English trail scene includes a model horses, casual English tack, and Breyer ground poles.
 It shows you what you can put together to create a photo show scene with out of the box Breyer components.Continue to 7 of 8 below.

 07 of 08

 Example of Showing Breyer Model Horses in Harness Classes

 A great harness class entry may include a vehicle or not, but it always includes a horse and harness!
 Harness class entires must be researched thoroughly, and this lightweight fine show harness, light breed horse and show vehicle are perfect for a horse in harness class entry.
 You can show your model horses with any type of vehicle, including winter scenes with sleighs instead of carts or carriages.
 Research the various types of horse drawn vehicles and be sure to choose an accurate, historical match of horse breed, harness type, vehcile and if you include a doll, accurate costume or clothing.

 For more about harness classes and accesories, you may wish to read:Continue to 8 of 8 below.

 Projects to Make for Model Horse Performance Scenes and Accessories

 Are you ready to enter your Breyers and model horses in performance classes?
 You can purchase Breyer ready-made accessories from your local Breyer dealer.
 Schleich also makes fencing, riders, carts and other vehicles that fit their line of horse models.
 Many Breyer accessories fit Peter Stone model horses, too, so they can be adapted to showing your Stone models in live or photo shows.
 There's a great difference among individual resin artists as to the scale of their Artist Resin model horses, so some Breyer tack and accessories may fit a resin, but some might not.

-If you'd like to try your hand at making tack, props and accessories for performance classes, here are a few resources to help you get started:
+If you'd like to try your hand at making tack, props, and accessories for performance classes, here is a resource to help you get started: